 Keep in mind that even in a casual setting, it’s likely your networking contact will be appraising your communications skills, interpersonal style, and credentials during an informational interview.
 They will also be deciding whether you would represent them well if they advance your candidacy or refer you to any of their contacts.

 Review these tips on how to excel when you're meeting with a networking contact.

 First, establishing the right tone for your meeting in your initial outreach is essential.
-Frame the networking meeting as an opportunity to get advice about your job search, information about their field, or suggestions about how to translate your skills into their sector.
+Frame the networking meeting as an opportunity to get advice on your job search, information about their career field, or suggestions about how to translate your skills into their sector.

-When you'd like to meet with someone, send an email in advance of your session stating why you would like to meet and include a few key strengths that you think would be beneficial in the next phase of your career.
+When you'd like to meet with someone, send an email or LinkedIn message in advance of your meeting stating why you would like to meet and include a few key strengths that you think would be beneficial in the next phase of your career.
 Also, offer to assist them with their career endeavors.